 "What happens on your assessment days?"

-These are usually held in January, February and August.
+In the UK, our assessment days are usually held in January, February and August.
 The days are a great opportunity for you to demonstrate your strengths and they help us to make an objective selection based on a consistent set of criteria.
 There are a variety of exercises designed to help us choose the best candidates and, while they might be hard work, they’re also a lot of fun.
 You can also meet some of our partners, lawyers and trainees and get a real feel for what training with us would be like.

-In Hong Kong, our assessment centres are usually held as part of the summer programme.
+In Hong Kong, our assessment days are usually held as part of the summer programme.
 The exercises and assessments designed for the candidates are consistent with the UK and help us identify our best future trainees.
 Apart from the exercises and assessments, the students who join our summer programme will also get the chance to meet our partners and lawyers during the week in our office, and at some social occasions.

 "Do I have to be a law graduate?"